Exudative Pharyngitis: Do Steroids Help?

 This prospective, randomized, double-blinded, placebo-controlled study evaluated the efficacy of betamethasone as an adjunct to antibiotic therapy for patients with exudative pharyngitis.
 All patients with exudative pharyngitis were treated with antibiotics, either IM penicillin or oral erythromycin.
 Patients were randomized to receive either IM saline or betamethasone.
 Patients were asked to rate their pain on a visual analogue scale (VAS) at the time of treatment.
 Each patient was called periodically to rate their pain on the VAS compared to their initial rating.
 Marvez-Valls and colleagues did not ask about analgesic use.
 Not all patients had throat cultures performed.

 Patients receiving betamethasone started to feel relief five hours earlier and had complete resolution of pain 14 hours earlier than the placebo group.
 The number of days of missed school or work was not significantly different between the two groups.
 In patients whom were cultured, those in the culture negative group did not show any differences in pain scores comparing betamethasone to placebo.
-Marvez-Valls et al conclude that, as an adjunct to antibiotic therapy, betamethasone appears to lessen the time to pain relief in patients with acute exudative pharyngitis and that this treatment may be most effective in patients with streptococcal pharyngitis.
+Marvez-Valls et al conclude that as an adjunct to antibiotic therapy, betamethasone appears to lessen the time to pain relief in patients with acute exudative pharyngitis, and that this treatment may be most effective in patients with streptococcal pharyngitis.
+(Marvez-Valls EG, et al. The role of betamethasone in the treatment of acute exudative pharyngitis.
+Acad Emerg Med 1998;5:567-572.)

 COMMENT BY GLENN C. FREAS, MD, JD, FACEP